tomdaweiqq/drupal-gratis-theme/README.txt

 menu and then click a menu item and edit.
 If you need help with this, please consult Drupal core documentation.

-- Tertiary Menus -  Currently not supported but possibly planned.

 -- REQUIREMENTS --

 No base theme needed, simply use this theme on its own.